 - 5.3.45 Tall buildings need not prejudice the creation or retention of a human scale street environment, provided that they are carefully located, designed with a distinct top and bottom, and have regard to the effects on the microclimate.
-There are a number of design solutions that can be used to assist in creating a human scale street environment: - Stepping down a large mass to its neighbours; - Setting back the upper floors to create the impression of a continuous streetscape; - Ensuring that the ground level is as active and interesting as possible; - Ensuring that the public realm is naturally surveyed; - Providing legible and accessible entrances; - Providing a richness to the detailing and high quality materials;

-- Articulating the lower floors to reflect the character of the street; - Mitigating against the adverse impacts a tall building can often make on the microclimate; - Providing a continuity of frontage, street line and definition and enclosure to the public realm.
+There are a number of design solutions that can be used to assist in creating a human scale street environment: - Stepping down a large mass to its neighbours; - Setting back the upper floors to create the impression of a continuous streetscape; - Ensuring that the ground level is as active and interesting as possible; - Ensuring that the public realm is naturally surveyed; - Providing legible and accessible entrances; - Providing a richness to the detailing and high quality materials; - Articulating the lower floors to reflect the character of the street; - Mitigating against the adverse impacts a tall building can often make on the microclimate; - Providing a continuity of frontage, street line and definition and enclosure to the public realm; and - Providing green infrastructure for a comfortable microclimate, cleaner air and visual interest.